-We're building research-grade mic arrays for birdsong classification field installations
+We're building research-grade mic arrays for birdsong classification field deployments

 Follow our Progress